cixce/watchtower-ecr/README.md

 Build of watchtower with aws ecr helper included.
-Based on the directions here: https://containrrr.dev/watchtower/private-registries/#credential_helper but altered to build and be usable with manual setup on every system
+Based on the directions here: https://containrrr.dev/watchtower/private-registries/#credential_helper but altered to build and be usable with out manual setup on every system

 ${HOME}/.docker/config.json